-I first opened up an Optionshouse account more than five years ago.
-The platform opened in 2005 and disrupted the online brokerage space by offering low-cost trades.
-At that time, most online brokerages were charging $10 or more in commissions per trade.
-Some were still attempting to get $40 per trade.
-(Crazy!)
-Optionshouse introduced low-cost trades for less than $5, and put pressure on other online brokers to lower their fees.
+OptionsHouse opened in 2005 and immediately disrupted the online brokerage space.
+At that time, most online brokers were charging $10 or more in commissions per trade.
+Some were still attempting to get $25 per trade.
+OptionsHouse introduced low-cost trades for less than $5 and put pressure on other online brokers to lower their fees.

-This continues to be the selling point for Optionshouse, and the primary reason I chose to use them in the first place.
-Fees are still dirt cheap here when compared to other brokerage firms.
+This continues to be the selling point for OptionsHouse, and the primary reason I chose to use the platform in the first place.

 As you can see from the chart above, here are the common fees for trading: